Are you scoring in the 600-750 range on SAT Reading + Writing? Do you want to raise that score as high as possible—to a perfect 800?

 - If time runs out for that section and you're 100% ready to move on, then move on.
 If you're not ready to move on, keep on working for as long as you need.
 For every new answer or answer that you change, mark it with a special note as "Extra Time."

-- When you're ready, grade your test using the answer key and score chart, but we want two scores: 1) The Realistic score you got under normal timing conditions, 2) The Extra Time score.
+- When you're ready, grade your test using the answer key and score chart, but we want two scores: 1) The Realistic score you got under normal timing conditions, and 2) The Extra Time score.
 This is why you marked the questions you answered or changed during Extra Time.

 Get what we're doing here?
 By marking which questions you did under Extra Time, we can figure out what score you got if you were given all the time you needed.
 This will help us figure out where your weaknesses lie.